msqd/harp/docs/start/helm.rst

 Services
 ::::::::

-Services are defined for each of the enpoints configured in your values.
+Services are defined for each of the endpoints configured in your values.
 If you define a ``foobar`` endpoint, you will get an internal ``foobar-proxy`` service in your cluster, that your applications can use as the proxied endpoint.